Battle of Mbumbi: Preparation

 Captain-Major Sousa Coelho marched on Bumbi with 30,000 men, most of which were Mbundu archers supplemented by Portuguese heavy infantry and Imbangala mercenaries.
 Inside the town, the Duke of Mbamba Paulo Afonso and the Marquis of Pemba Cosme led the Kongo forces.
 They had gathered about 3,000 men as light infantry (bowmen) augmented by 200 nobles fighting as traditional heavy infantry (sword and shield).
 Before giving battle on 18 December 1622, the Duke of Mbamba made Confession and received the Holy Sacraments before arming himself with sword, shield and relics of various saints.

 Battle

-At the start of the battle, both sides gave the battle cry "Santiago" before engaging.
+At the start of the battle, both sides gave the battle cry "Santiago!" before engaging.
 The Kongo forces, seeing this coincidence, remarked that if the Portuguese saint was white, theirs was black.
 The Duke's forces initiated the battle routing the Mbundu archers whose ranks had swollen to some 30,000 by the time of the battle.
 But just as in Ndongo, the Imbangala mercenaries would not yield and destroyed the Kongo force with a counterattack.
 The duke, marquis, 90 lesser nobles and thousands of common soldiers were all slain.
 According to Jesuit accounts of the battle, the Portuguese succeeded in taking many slaves from the battle and sacked the whole settlement, not sparing the possessions of the Portuguese established there.
-The Imbangala, as was their custom, cannibalized many prisoners and slain, including the bodies of the Duke of Mbamba and the Marquis of Pemba.
+The Imbangala, as was their custom, cannibalized many prisoners and those slain, including the bodies of the Duke of Mbamba and the Marquis of Pemba.